Official visual references

 Player questions this page answers

-Pre-launch Fatekeeper searches are mostly practical: release date, Early Access size, PC requirements, Steam Deck status, controller support, and whether the first build is worth buying.
+Launch-window Fatekeeper searches are mostly practical: release state, Early Access size, price, discount, platform, co-op, demo, download state, PC requirements, Steam Deck status, controller support, reviews, and whether the first build is worth buying.
 Use this section as a buying checklist before opening Steam.

-Google Trends can be useful for watching whether branded demand rises near trailers, previews, and the Early Access date, but low-volume pre-launch game terms should not be treated as exact search-volume data.
-The safer signal is the repeated question pattern across Steam, YouTube, Reddit, and media coverage.
+Google Trends is useful for watching whether branded demand rises around trailers, reviews, and Early Access updates, but low-volume game terms should not be treated as exact search-volume data.
+The safer signal is the repeated question pattern across Steam, YouTube, Reddit, media coverage, and wiki lookups.

 | Player question | Best page | Decision it supports |